-The Food and Health & Safety Service is provided by Communities & Public Protection, within Renfrewshire Council's Communities, Housing and Planning Service.
-With the exception of feed controls, the service is delivered by the Business Regulation Team.
+The Food and Health & Safety Service is provided by Communities & Public Protection, within Renfrewshire Council's Communities, Housing and Planning Services.
+The service is delivered by the Business Regulation Team.
 The aim is to provide an effective regulatory service for food safety, food standards, and occupational health and safety at work on behalf of Renfrewshire Council, ensuring the Council's statutory responsibilities are met.
-The objective of the service is to improve the quality and effectiveness of these regulatory activities, and in doing so to ensure public health and safety is maintained.
-The Trading Standards & Licensing Team is responsible for the enforcement of feeding stuffs legislation.
+The objective of the service is to improve the quality and effectiveness of these regulatory activities, and in doing so ensure public health and safety are maintained.